zuozhenggh/learning-library/developer-library/atp-apex-oda/lab0/lab0.md

 ## It works

-You just created an Oracle Cloud Free Tier Account.
+You have just created an Oracle Cloud Free Tier Account.

 Additionally you sign in with your account.